Should I Get TSA PreCheck? Here’s Why & How

 It allows you to expedite the customs process, which can have lengthy lines when you’re returning from a foreign country.

-It costs more – $100 – but also allows you to apply for TSA PreCheck as part of that fee.
+It costs more – $120 – but also allows you to apply for TSA PreCheck as part of that fee.
 The process is similar to TSA PreCheck.
-CLEAR is another option and Scenic Suitcase weighs in on both CLEAR and Global Entry.

 Rates & Fees: